gdmarmerola/gdmarmerola.github.io/_posts/2020-09-20-diagnosting-validity-causal-effects-trees.md

 One of the biggest issues in causal inference problems is confounding, which stands for the impact explanatory variables may have on treatment assignment and the target.
 To draw conclusions on the causality of a treatment, we must isolate its effect, controlling the effects of other variables.
 In a perfect world, we would observe the effect of a treatment in identical individuals, inferring the treatment effect as the difference in their outcomes.

 Sounds like an impossible task.
 However, ML can help us in it, providing us with individuals that are "identical enough".
 A simple and effective way to do this is using a decision tree.
 I've [shown before](https://gdmarmerola.github.io/decision-tree-counterfactual/) that decision trees can be good causal inference models with some small adaptations, and tried to make this knowledge acessible through the [cfml_tools](https://github.com/gdmarmerola/cfml_tools) package.
-They are not the best model out there, however, they show good results, are interpretable, simple and fast.
+They are not the best model out there, however, they show good results, are interpretable, simple, and fast.

 The methodology is as follows: we build a decision tree to solve a regression or classification problem from explanatory variables `X` to target `y`, and then compare outcomes for every treatment `W` at each leaf node to build counterfactual predictions.
-It yields good performance on fklearn's [causal inference problem](https://fklearn.readthedocs.io/en/latest/examples/causal_inference.html) out-of-the-box.
 Recursive partitioning performed by the tree will create clusters with individuals that are "identical enough" and enable us to perform counterfactual predictions.

 But that is not always true.
 Not all partitions are born equal, and thus we need some support to diagnose where inference is valid and where it may be biased.
 In this Notebook, we'll use the `.run_leaf_diagnostics()` method from `DecisionTreeCounterfactual` which helps us diagnose that, and check if our counterfactual estimates are reasonable and unconfounded.